Wednesday, 16th January, 2019 at 16.30 hours.

 Information and the application form may be found UNDER THE DOWNLOADS TAB.

-LATEST MESSAGE FROM THE LIBRARIANS (5.12.18) RE CHRISTMAS MUSIC
+MESSAGE FROM THE LIBRARIANS (9.1.19) RE TE DEUM SCORE PLUS

 MESSAGE FROM THE SOCIETY LIBRARIANS (3.8.18) re March 2019 concert